Bellie Kirk: Description

 The church faces north towards Fochabers' High Street across The Square, presenting a tetrastyle portico frontage (the first of its kind in Scotland), with pedimented Roman Doric columns, all made of finely worked ashlar sandstone.
 The spire, the design of which was influenced by the work of James Gibbs, has a square clock stage, featuring a clock dated 1798, and an octagonal belfry, surmounted with a copper weathervane.

 Three doors lead from the portico into the entrance lobby, which has mirrored staircases leading to the galleries, which run along the east and west sides, and may have been installed during Simpson's 1835 alterations; the galleries are supported by Greek Doric columns.
 A trilogy of stained glass windows by Shona McInnes was installed in 1998, showing images of growth and harvest, the tree of life, and the Holy Spirit at Pentecost.

-Current Usage
+Current usage

-The church is an active place of worship, with weekly Sunday services at 10 am.
-The incumbent minister is Rev Seòras Orr.
+The church is an active place of worship, with weekly Sunday services at 10.30 am.
+The current minister is Rev. Eddie Enslin.